 - Who turns the tap?
 The impact of non-state actors on the hydro-hegemony of Turkey

-As a Middle Eastern Studies student you will be able to do an internship.
+As a Middle Eastern Studies student, you will be able to do an internship.
 This will be extra-curricular and does not count towards your degree.
-In recent years students have been doing internships at:
+In recent years students have held internships at:

 - Embassies and consulates of the Netherlands in Turkey, the Middle East, and North Africa.